If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 VO2max – (or Volume Oxygen Maximum)

-If a watch provides this information, you are getting the the maximum rate of oxygen consumption during exercise.
+If a watch provides this information, you are getting information on your maximum rate of oxygen consumption during exercise.

 Yes, this all sounds a bit complicated, but in general terms the higher your VO2 max is the fitter you are.